ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

 ## **Research**

 - [**ArgMed-Agents: Explainable Clinical Decision Reasoning with Large Language Models via Argumentation Schemes**](https://arxiv.org/abs/2403.06294) [*Preprint Paper*]
-  - The iterative process of self-argumentation by multiple LLMs Agents is formalised into an abstract argumentation framework, and a set of reasonable, conflict-free arguments are identified by a symbolic solver as support for clinical decision.
-This approach effectively improves the accuracy and explainability of large language models in clinical tasks with complex reasoning.
+  - This study proposes a multi-LLMs agent interaction framework called ArgMed-Agents, which aims to facilitate mutual argumentation iterations of LLMs agents through argumentation scheme and formalise the process into an abstract argumentation framework.
+Ultimately, a set of reasonable and conflict-free arguments are identified by the symbolic solver agents as support for clinical decision.
+This approach effectively improves the accuracy and explainability of large language models for complex reasoning clinical tasks.
   - **Shengxin Hong**, Liang Xiao, Xin Zhang, Jianxia Chen
   - Full paper submitted to IJCAI 2024.